DEAP/deap/doc/tutorials/start.rst

 .. literalinclude:: /code/tutorials/part_1/1_where_to_start.py
    :lines: 28-64

-There is also the possibility to use one of the five algorithms readily available in the :mod:`~deap.algorithms` and :mod:`~deap.cma` modules.
+It is also possible to use one of the four algorithms readily available in the :mod:`~deap.algorithms` module, or build from some building blocks called variations also available in this module.